pascallaliberte/pascallaliberte.me/index.md

 * There's a particular urgency to [surpass ourselves and to become mature about our choices][postheroism], so that we know how to handle the fast pace of life.
 * Most times when we hit an either/or mindset, there's usually a third way.
 * We're complicated people, and we're full of paradoxes.
 Learning to [bridge those paradoxes helps us be better with others][bridgeparadoxes].
 * There's a way to [achieve multiple things at once][godeepineverything], so long as you ruthlessly put things in the right order.
-That wasy, the first things will feed into the next ones down, letting you achieve them all.
+That way, the first thing will feed into the second one and into the third, and all the way down, letting you achieve them all.
 * To-do lists are only a little helpful, because they're usually written as wish-for lists.
 I found that [writing will-have-done lists][willhavedone] to be the most helpful kind of list to write.
 {: .home-beliefs }